liam8888999/ErsatzTV-Filler/docs/configure/general.md

 *Note:* If the location is 2 words e.g. 'New Mexico' the 2 words should be seperated with a '+' e.g. 'New+Mexico'

+### Country

+- `Location (Country)`

+Used to determine which weather service to use wtter.it for International, weatherforyou.net for the US.

 ### Video Length

 - `Time (seconds)`